mhadam/snowplow.wiki-fork/setup-guide/common/Common-configuration.md

 collectors:
   format: cloudfront # Or 'clj-tomcat' for the Clojure Collector, or 'thrift' for Thrift records, or 'tsv/com.amazon.aws.cloudfront/wd_access_log' for Cloudfront access logs
 enrich:
-  job_name: Snowplow ETL # Give your job a name
   versions:
-    hadoop_enrich: 1.8.0 # Version of the Hadoop Enrichment process
+    spark_enrich: 1.9.0 # Version of the Spark Enrichment process
-    hadoop_shred: 0.11.0 # Version of the Hadoop Shredding process
-    hadoop_elasticsearch: 0.1.0 # Version of the Hadoop to Elasticsearch copying process
   continue_on_unexpected_error: false # Set to 'true' (and set out_errors: above) if you don't want any exceptions thrown from ETL
   output_compression: NONE # Compression only supported with Redshift, set to NONE if you have Postgres targets.
 Allowed formats: NONE, GZIP
 storage:
+  versions:
+    rdb_shredder: 0.12.0        # Version of the Relational Database Shredding process
+    hadoop_elasticsearch: 0.1.0 # Version of the Hadoop to Elasticsearch copying process
   download:
     folder: # Postgres-only config option.
 Where to store the downloaded files.
 Leave blank for Redshift
 monitoring: